 - Whenever something is not clear, whether it is in the brief, source text or anything, ask your client before starting the job.

 - References (visuals) are of course essential for transcreation and copywriting projects but also very useful for translation.

 - Make a list while you are working, of any comments you may have: when delivering your work, it may always be good to share your thoughts and feedback with your client.
 If any issues are pending, don’t wait for the delivery to ask your questions, as it would be late.

 The last but not least of my copywriting tips:

 - Enjoy what you are writing so people who read it will enjoy it as well.
 Probably this is like smiling on the phone, one says people can actually ‘hear’ your smile.
 I bet this is also true with writing.

 About the author:

 Claudine is a freelance translator/copywriter who joined the Collective in 2004.
 She graduated in Communications and firstly worked for Accenture and Aquadia as a Marketing and Communications Specialist.
-She is now working for clients and agencies for the automotive industry (Volvo, Peugeot), food & drinks industry (Exki, Sopexa), IT & home electronics (Philips, LG), fashion industry (Net-a-porter, Mr Porter, WGSN) and many more.
+She is now working for clients and agencies for the automotive industry (Volvo, Peugeot), food & drinks industry (Exki, Sopexa), IT & home electronics (Philips, LG), the fashion industry (Net-a-porter, Mr Porter, WGSN) and many more.
 She offers Translation, Transcreation and Copywriting services, as well as Language Lead support, Project Management and Software Testing.